educlopez/smoothui/README.md

 - **Accessibility**: Enhanced accessibility features across all components
 - **TypeScript Support**: Full TypeScript support with type definitions
 - **Easy Integration**: Simple API for integrating components into your projects

-## Installation

-### Using shadcn CLI v3 (Recommended)

-SmoothUI now supports the new shadcn CLI v3 namespace system.
-Add the registry to your `components.json`:
+- **shadcn CLI v3 Support**: Full compatibility with the new shadcn CLI v3 namespace system

+## Quick Start

+Get started with SmoothUI in just a few steps:

+1. **Add the registry** to your `components.json`:

 ```json
 {